okolesnyk/magento2-functional-testing-framework/docs/reporting.md

 allure open
 ```

-Allure would attempt to open a generated report at the `magento2/allure-report/` directory.'
+Allure would attempt to open a generated report at the `magento2/allure-report/` directory.
-%}

 To clean up existing reports before generation (for example after getting new results), use the `--clean` flag: